-Why is my entire distribution taxable?For Non-Qualified contracts there are 3 possible reasons:
+For Non-Qualified contracts there are 2 possible reasons:

 For Qualified contracts (except for Qualified Trustee Owned Pension Plans and 457 Plans):

-Section 72(e) (11) of the Internal Revenue Code requires that all annuities entered into after October 21, 1988 be aggregated and treated as a single deferred annuity contract for the purpose of determining the amount of taxable gain includible in gross income.
-Aggregation affects all clients who:
+Section 72(e) (12) of the Internal Revenue Code requires that all annuities entered into after October 21, 1988 be aggregated and treated as a single deferred annuity contract for the purpose of determining the amount of taxable gain includible in gross income.
+Aggregation applies to all contracts:

-Why did I receive tax Form 1099-R if I converted my IRA into a Roth IRA?Amounts converted from an eligible IRA to a Roth IRA are required to be included in the customer's taxable income in the year of conversion.
+Amounts converted from an eligible IRA to a Roth IRA are required to be included in the customer's taxable income in the year of conversion.
 Generally, this includes deductible contributions made to the IRA and any earnings on those contributions and the present value of the actuarial benefit if applicable.
 A Form 1099-R will be issued reflecting the conversion from the traditional to the Roth IRA.
 The Form 1099-R will reflect a distribution code of either a 2 (under 59 ½ with an exception) or 7 (over 59 ½).
 In addition, a Form 5498 will be generated to reflect the amounts converted to the Roth IRA.

-Why did I receive tax Form 1099-R when I received these funds as a Death Claim?Death claim disbursements from an annuity are taxable events.
+Death proceeds from an annuity contract are taxable to the extent that there is gain.
 Under normal circumstances a beneficiary is responsible for the income tax on the death benefit they receive.
 However, there are exceptions to this general rule as indicated below.